ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 3. How to use `Digest` with `PATCH` method?

-   The PATCH verb brings some complexities (eg. about representation metadata headers, patch document format, ...), eg ```Note that entity-headers contained in the request apply only to the contained patch document and MUST NOT be applied to the resource being modified. ``` see [rfc5789], Section 2.
+   The PATCH verb brings some complexities (eg. about representation metadata headers, patch document format, ...),

+   - PATCH entity-headers apply to the patch document and MUST NOT be applied to the target resource, see [rfc5789], Section 2.
+   - servers shouldn't assume PATCH semantics for generic media types like "application/json" but should instead use a proper content-type, eg [RFC7396]
-   Moreover a `200 OK` response to a PATCH request would contain the digest of the result of applying the patch and relate to the etag of this new object, but this behavior is probably tighly coupled to the application logic and the client has a low probability of guessing the actual outcome of the operation because there may have been other changes to the document (by the server, or other clients), making all this difficult to implement.
+   - a `200 OK` response to a PATCH request would contain the digest of the patched item, and the etag of the new object.
+     This behavior - tighly coupled to the application logic - gives the client low probability of guessing the actual outcome of this operation (eg. concurrent changes, ...)